kotinos/creator-vault/README.md

 2. Run the `reels.py` script.
 3. The script will download each reel one by one, with a 10-second delay between each download.

+## B-Roll Analysis for Compelling Storytelling
+**Overall Goal:** To understand the relationship between spoken script and effective B-roll, enabling the generation of impactful B-roll suggestions for various narratives.

 ## Setup

 1. Clone the repository: